GeoMOER/moer-base-r/docs/units/_unit04/unit04-03_types_of_objects.md

 {% include figure image_path="/assets/images/unit_images/u04/objects.PNG" caption="Note the different data types which can be stored in the objects." %}

 Note the data types:
-* Variables can contain different data types.
+* objects can contain different data types.
 * Vectors must be of the same data type.
 * Matrices must be of the same data type.
 * Data frames must be arranged that columns are of the same data type.